TK750/UI-CW3/README.md

 ### Plan for first iteration:
 - Fix anything that is broken/janky, ensure runs as expected
 - Make simple and logical layout
+- grid of small videos - click on one to show full screen
+- back button to go back to grid